 Millions of people rely on their cars on a daily basis.
 Many people are able to utilize alternatives like bicycles or public transportation, which is great, but the rest of us need a car to get around.
 Seeing that a car is such an important asset and a necessity for many, it can be devastating when it’s out of commission.
 We all want to keep our cars on the road.
-And people on a budget working towards debt recovery need to do so while keeping the costs as low as possible.
+And people on a budget working on debt management need to do so while keeping the costs as low as possible.
 Here’s how to save money on auto repairs.

 How to Save Money on Auto Repairs